Days until the

 What is it?

-Despite the name, this is not a tax on executives — it's a tax on sales (technically a "gross receipts" tax).
+Proponents call it the "CEO tax" but, despite that name, this is not a tax on executives — it's a tax on sales (technically a "gross receipts" tax).
+Proposition D would raise the gross receipts tax rate by approximately 800% and put more businesses into the top tax rate by changing how the tax is calculated.
 Businesses typically pass these costs on to customers.

 The ratio between top executive compensation and median worker compensation will determine the tax rate.
 The bigger the gap, the higher the tax rate.
 Prop D would change the comparison base from the median pay of employees located in San Francisco to the median pay of all employees globally, which will significantly lower the median compensation used for the calculation, causing the tax rate to increase dramatically.